corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get accounts for a specific customer ID

-Send a `GET` request to the `/accounts/customer/{customerId}` endpoint to invoke the [`GetAccountsForCustomerPaginatedFlow`](back-end-guide.md#getaccountsforcustomerpaginatedflow).
+Send a `GET` request to the `/accounts/customer/{customerId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getaccountsforcustomerpaginatedflow">`GetAccountsForCustomerPaginatedFlow`</a>.
 The `GetAccountsForCustomerPaginatedFlow` displays a list of accounts for the given customer ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/accounts/customer/{customerId}`.